 What is antisocial personality disorder?

 An antisocial personality disorder is a disorder that characterized by an impairment in the ability to form positive relationships with other people.
-People with antisocial personality disorder (APD) tend to break basic social norms and values.
+People with an antisocial personality disorder (APD) tend to break basic social norms and values.
 Violent offenses may involve assault, murder, and rape.

-People with antisocial personality disorder do violent behaviors with little or no remorse toward others.
+People with an antisocial personality disorder do violent behaviors with little or no remorse toward others.
 They see no problem with their behavior even breaking social and legal rules.

-The antisocial personality may develop during childhood and continues until adulthood.
+The antisocial personality may develop during childhood and continues into adulthood.
 However, the DSM 5 states that antisocial personality disorder cannot be diagnosed in people under 18 years old.
 This is because antisocial personality is an enduring pattern of behavior and can only be clearly diagnosed during adulthood.